ShiftyKitty/MS2-Smeach-Cuimhne-Game/TESTING.md

 07/06/2021 (cont)<br>

 - Put HTML code through [W3C Markup Validation Service](https://validator.w3.org/) which brought back NO errors to fix.
-However brought back warning stating that type attribute is not necessary for Javascript so removed from code.
+However brought back warning stating that type attribute is not necessary for Javascript so have removed this type from code.
 ![jstext](testing/type-text-js-issue.PNG)

 - Put CSS code through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) which brought back NO errors to fix.

 - Put JavaScript code through [JS Hint](https://jshint.com/) which brought back NO errors to fix.

+- Put Live site through [Responsive Design Checker](https://responsivedesignchecker.com/).
+All pages of site appear well across all device screens available.

 07/06/2021 (cont)

+- Final testing done and everything appears to be operating well.
+All recognised bugs and issues have been fixed.
+Overall happy with how things turned out.